Use of fyke nets

 Use of mesh (or gill) nets

 Unweighted or minimally weighted rectangular mesh nets fitted with floats can be used to capture platypus in slow-flowing water bodies that are too deep for fyke nets to be used effectively.
 Nets are typically 15-50 metres long and 1.3-2.5 metres wide and have a mesh size of around 8 centimetres (Grant and Carrick 1974).
 Floats are painted white to improve their visibility at night, and the ends of nets are normally fastened to overhanging branches or emergent woody debris so nets are aligned with the direction of flow.
-This reduces the tendency for netting to be lifted in the water column by the current (which has been inferred to contribute to an inverse relationship between high flow volume and mesh-netting capture success: Bino et al. 2015), and also reduces the amount of floating debris carried into a net.
+This reduces the likelihood that nets are lifted in the water column by the current (which is presumed to contribute to an inverse relationship between high flow volume and mesh-netting capture success: Bino et al. 2015), and also reduces the amount of floating debris carried into nets.

 Metrics used to assess abundance based on live-trapping data